Chi Ma Wan Peninsula (West) | Mong Tung Wan, Sea Ranch, Lo Yan Shan, Miu Tsai Tun

 It’s time to head back down the country trail, we continued to descend along a few stone step stairs and a few flat dirt trails before reaching the arc entry point of the Chi Ma Wan Country Trail.

-We continued to follow the Chi Ma Wan Road until we reach the Tin Hau Temple which was our starting point in the beginning of the hike, and where we ended our adventure.
+We continued to follow the Chi Ma Wan Road until we reach the Tin Hau Temple which was our starting point at the beginning of the hike, and where we ended our adventure.

-We recommend to bring at least 2 litres of water and extra sports drinks, bring along plenty of snacks or fruits as the journey can be long.
+We recommend bringing at least 2 liters of water and extra sports drinks and bring along plenty of snacks or fruits as the journey can be long.

-Wear comfortable hiking shoes and proper hiking apparels, in addition, bring along sunscreen or wear sleevelets for the open areas of the hike.
+Wear comfortable hiking shoes and proper hiking apparel, in addition, bring along sunscreen or wear sleevelets for the open areas of the hike.